 Prospective students may apply beginning in late September (please verify the precise date on the Graduate Admissions website).
 The following documents are required by the university and can not be waived; please click on the links for more detailed information about each:

-Three letters of recommendation: Letters must be received by the application deadline.
+Letters of Recommendation: Three letters of recommendation are required.
 The department does not accept applicant recommendation via a letter service (i.e. Interfolio or other service).
 For additional information, please see Submitting Online Recommendations.
 It is the applicant's responsibility to ensure that letters are submitted to the electronic application by the published deadline.
+Please only submit three letters.

 Department of Art & Art History